folke/sidekick.nvim/README.md

       nav = nil,
     },
     ---@class sidekick.cli.Mux
-    ---@field backend? "tmux"|"zellij" Multiplexer backend to persist CLI sessions mux = {
+    ---@field backend? "tmux"|"zellij"|"kitty" Multiplexer backend to persist CLI sessions mux = {
-      backend = vim.env.ZELLIJ and "zellij" or "tmux", -- default to tmux unless zellij is detected enabled = false,
+      backend = vim.env.ZELLIJ and "zellij" or vim.env.KITTY_LISTEN_ON and "kitty" or "tmux", -- default based on environment enabled = false,
       -- terminal: new sessions will be created for each CLI tool and shown in a Neovim terminal -- window: when run inside a terminal multiplexer, new sessions will be created in a new tab -- split: when run inside a terminal multiplexer, new sessions will be created in a new split -- NOTE: zellij only supports `terminal`
-      create = "terminal", ---@type "terminal"|"window"|"split"
+      -- NOTE: kitty supports all modes but does not persist sessions (tied to window lifecycle) -- NOTE: with kitty, `terminal` opens a new OS window, which is more semantically correct for kitty create = "terminal", ---@type "terminal"|"window"|"split"
       split = {
         vertical = true, -- vertical or horizontal split